The Fungos Of Our Fathers

 a rainbow arc of a ball’s flight is easy

 by comparison.
-During this time, my father
+During this time,

 would look at his finger nails or be lost in